CourtneyOaks/SQL-for-Data-Science-with-UC-Davis-profiling-and-understanding-yelp-dataset-part-1/README.md

-# Data Scientist Role Play: Profiling and Analyzing the Yelp Dataset Coursera Worksheet
+# Data Scientist Role Play: Profiling and Understanding (Part 1)

 1. Profile the data by finding the total number of records for each of the tables below:
 * i.
 Attribute table = 10000